Posted on June 4, 2020 at 2:50 PM by Guest Author

 1. Send a request to those on your email list.

-Simply send out an email (or include a short call to action in your newsletter) asking your subscribers to share their feedback about your book.
-Make it clear that you want honest reviews.
+Simply send out an email (or include a short call to action in your newsletter) asking your subscribers to share their thoughts on your book.
+Include a brief description of your book in case they haven’t read it yet.
+And make it clear that you want honest reviews.

 (Don’t have a big email list?
 When you promote a free ebook in our newsletter, you can include a link to sites like Book Funnel or your own website to collect email addresses and start building up your own list!)